 Relations between Switzerland and Ireland have traditionally been good.
 Both countries pursue similar interests in human rights policy.
 The two countries also maintain lively cultural exchanges.

 Key aspects of diplomatic relations

-Researchers and culture workers from Ireland can apply for excellence grants from the State Secretariat for Education, Research and Innovation (SERI).
-Several Swiss professors and lecturers are teaching at Irish universities.
+Researchers and artists from Ireland can apply for Swiss Government Excellence Scholarships from the State Secretariat for Education, Research and Innovation (SERI).

 Swiss nationals in Ireland

 According to the Statistics on the Swiss Abroad, 1577 Swiss nationals were living in Ireland at the end of 2016.

 Switzerland opened a consulate general in Dublin in 1934 which was attached to the Swiss embassy in London.
 A Swiss legation was opened in Dublin in 1939 and a Swiss embassy in 1962.
 Ireland has had a diplomatic representation in Switzerland since 1940, which was headed by a chargé d'affaires until 1954 and by a minister until 1962, when it was upgraded to an embassy.
 The courtesy visit by Irish President Sean T. O'Kelly during his stay in Switzerland in 1956 was a milestone in Irish-Swiss relations.